mvadari/xrpl-docs/Permissioned DEX XLS.md

 * Should an account that has DepositAuth enabled be forced to use domains? i.e. the `OfferCreate` will fail if they don't have a `DomainID`.
 Or is it more of an "at your own risk" situation?
 * Can an offer be part of multiple domains?
 * Should there be a flag on a domain to make it immutable and/or undeleteable?
+* Does the domain owner need to have trustlines for the tokens/hold the credentials?
+* Does the domain owner need to be able to freeze/clawback tokens (from the PRD) or delete credentials?
+	* If so, how?
+There's no real "domain membership" - if you hold one of the domain credentials you're a "domain member" - so it doesn't seem fair that a domain owner can freeze/clawback your tokens.

 # Appendix